Git Access

 Each Tagset has its own folder named after the CATMA ID of the Tagset.

-Remember a Tagset contains zero or more Tags that can form a hierarchical structure:
+Remember: a tagset contains zero or more Tags that can form a hierarchical structure:

 • A Tag has either no parent (top level Tag) or exactly one parent.